Taiwanese people: Overseas Taiwanese

-Taiwanese living in China (PRC)
+Taiwanese living in China (People's Republic of China)

 Starting the 1980s, some Taiwanese businesspeople (Taishang) started to open factories and moved into the Mainland China for its lower labor-costs and tax-deduction policies enacted by Chinese government towards Taiwanese.
 Thus, manufacture-intensive cities like Kunshan and Dongguan had aggregated a significant amount of Taiwanese population, mostly Taishang and their families since then.
 In November 2014 the Taipei Times cited an estimate of 1 million Taiwanese living within China (PRC), i.e. "mainland China".

 Historically, most Taiwanese people originated from China (under regimes before the PRC).
 Taiwanese people (of Chinese descent) have traveled between China and Taiwan throughout history.
-Taiwanese Aborigines also have a minor presence in China (PRC).
+Taiwanese Indigenous peoples also have a minor presence in China (PRC).
 After the Treaty of Shimonoseki was signed, with Taiwan (previously a Chinese province/prefecture) being ceded by Qing China to the Japanese Empire, an expatriate/refugee community of Taiwanese in China was created.

 The original Taiwanese Communist Party was closely affiliated with the Chinese Communist Party (CCP) prior to the establishment of the People's Republic of China (PRC) in 1949.
 The failed party would later evolve into the Taiwan Democratic Self-Government League, one of eight officially-recognised political parties within China (PRC) which is ultimately subservient to the CCP.
 Many members of this party have been Taiwanese people residing in China (PRC), i.e. "mainland China".